dzmprt/MitMediator.AutoApi/readme.md

 }
 ```

-If you need to use a route parameter, inherit from one of the classes `IKeyRequest<TKey>`
+If you need to use a route parameter, inherit from one of the classes `KeyRequest<TKey>`
 or implement one of the interfaces `IKeyRequest<TKey>`, `IKeyRequest<TKey1,TKey2>`, etc.
 (up to 7 keys).